Language

 Convert Watt to Ton of Refrigeration instantly.
 Quick and accurate power conversion for electrical, mechanical, and HVAC applications.

 This tool converts Watt (W) to Ton of Refrigeration (TR) quickly and accurately.
-Whether you're working with motors, appliances, or HVAC systems, this converter provides instant results.
+Whether you are working with motors, appliances, or HVAC systems, the converter delivers instant, reliable results.

 Understanding the Units